quixio/quix-samples/python/destinations/streamlit/README.md

 # Streamlit

-[This sample code](https://github.com/quixio/quix-samples/tree/develop/python/destinations/streamlit) is an example of how to run a real time Streamlit dashboard within Quix

-Send any JSON data to this dashboard via a Kafka topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/streamlit) demonsrates how to run a Streamlit real-time dashboard that displays data from a Kafka topic.

 You only need to edit the dashboard code if you want to update the layout, otherwise it works out of the box as a quick way to visualize your data.